irinayiwei/YouTube-Subscriber-Prediction/README.md

    - *Design* the display of the web interface for basic functionalities -- 8 points
    - *Optimize* the interface by adding more visualizations and insights; maximize user interactions -- IB
 - Launching and Testing:
-  - *Launch* the web app on AWS and open for user input and feedback
+  - *Launch* the web app on AWS and open for user input and feedback -- 2 points**
-  - *Test* for errors and fix running issues -- 4 points
+  - *Test* for errors and fix running issues -- 2 points*
   - *Make* adjustment based on user feedback  -- IB

 **Split stories into backlog and icebox**